 Doctors will discuss your child’s cancer with you as well as other health conditions that may affect the outcome.
 At Children's Cancer Center, where research already has led to longer survival, doctors are searching for more and more ways for your child to defeat cancer.
 Doctors here are on the forefront of testing new procedures and techniques to combat children’s kidney cancers and can offer you and your child the most up-to-date treatments available.

 At Children's Cancer Center, pediatric oncologists and urologic surgeons work with children with kidney cancers.
 Together, with a large group of other doctors, specialists and support personnel, they work to help your child recover.
 Others on this team include nurse practitioners, pathologists, radiologists, transfusion medicine specialists, psychologists, radiation oncologists, nurses, medical technologists, counselors, child life specialists, teachers, dietitians and social workers.
 Some team members you will see regularly.
 Others you may never meet.

-Your child’s care team is part of Batson Children’s Hospital and UMMC Cancer Institute, both arms of the University of Mississippi Medical Center.
+Your child’s care team is part of Children’s of Mississippi and UMMC Cancer Center and Research Institute, both arms of the University of Mississippi Medical Center.
 This pediatric team specializes in treating childhood cancers.
 In fact, this is the only place in the state children can receive some treatments.
 Doctors also can offer your child the opportunity to enroll in clinical trials which test new treatments for many cancers.

 Your child’s doctors will take into consideration the type of cancer he has, how advanced it is and other conditions he may have in making recommendations for treatment.
 Many of your child’s doctors also teach the state’s next generation of caregivers and do research on new ways to earlier detect, diagnose and to treat cancers.
 They have to know the latest ways to detect, diagnose and treat cancers and use that knowledge every day to treat the state’s children.